TmmmmmR/keycloak-workshop/lab10/README.md

 ## Folder Contents

-In the lab 1 folder you find 2 applications:
+In the lab folder you have 2 applications:

-* **photoz-service**, a simple RESTFul API based acting as a resource server.
+* **photoz-service** : a simple RESTFul API based acting as a Resource Server.
-* **photoz-app**, a Spring Boot client that will consume the RESTful API published by a resource server.
+* **photoz-app** : a Spring Boot client that will consume the RESTful API published by a Resource Server, and intercat with protection API token (PAT) on behalf of the user in order to manage to access UMA protected resources.
+Please refer to the offficial [Keycloak documentation](https://www.keycloak.org/docs/latest/authorization_services/#_service_protection_api) for more details.

 ## Start the Lab